jguzauckas/python-types-variables/README.md

 This repository has select sample Python code to help you understand the basic types of variables and their select operations.

-The following files contain sample code to help you understand the concepts:
-- basictypes.py
-- numberoperations.py
-- booleanoperations.py
-- stringoperations.py

-I have created the classwork.py file for you to complete as classwork, demonstrating knowledge from the above files.
-The classwork.txt file shows you what your output should look like for classwork.py.
+Each component has two files with similar names.
+One is a markdown file (`.md`) and the other is a Python file (`.py`).

+The markdown file has formatted notes describing concepts and talking about sample code.
+All of the sample code snippets are found in the Python file for you to be able to run, and modify.

+The recommended order for information is:

+1. basic types
+2. number operations
+3. boolean operations
+4. string operations

+Once you've gone through those notes and code samples, try the classwork.py file, which offers some problems for you to program a solution for!

-To get help or more thoroughly check your own answers, check out the classworkcompleted.py file, which has the same requirements completed.
+To check your "answers", check out the classwork.txt file which is a sample output for the classwork file based on my own solution, which is also provided in classworkcompleted.py.

-For homework, complete the homework.py file by meeting each of the described requirements.

-Make sure with your homework and classwork you commit and push so that I can see your progress!
+Finally, give homework.py a try with some additional problems!